 For example, I believe nobody has ever been abducted by aliens.
 My belief’s at about 97 out of 100.
 But that could fall to nearly zero if doctors discover an alien probe in Will Andrews’ butt, his half-alien-half-human children show up, or the U.S. government admits a cover-up.

-Try it.
 Put one of your cherished beliefs on a dial and come up with evidence that would make you turn it down.
-If you can’t think of anything, that’s a problem.
-Find someone to help you, which happens to be the next point…
+If you can’t think of anything, you may be affected by wis-dumb.
+Find someone to help you, which brings us the next mind-opening practice…

 4. Seek Challengers